wine producer

 The winery is named after a family of charcoal makers who lived in the ‘Masseria’ (or ‘farmhouse’) adjacent to the cellar, which dates back to the 1820s.
 The family were dubbed ‘Polvagnor’ in their Apulian dialect, referring to the charcoal’s black powder that covered their skin.

-After purchasing the estate, Cassano rebranded the family nickname which synonymously refers to the dark colour that characterises Apulian Primitivo wines.
+After purchasing the 10H estate, Cassano rebranded the family nickname, which synonymously refers to the dark colour that characterises Apulian Primitivo wines.
+Since the early 2000s, he has planted new vines almost every year.
+His total area under vine now sits at 350 hectares.

 Estate

 Each wine produced reflects a range of soil types they are cultivated on, the age of the vines and the altitude, which ranges from 300-450m asl.
-All their wines are grown organically with training systems ranging from spurred cordon to sixty-year-old bush vines.
+All their production is organic with training systems ranging from spurred cordon to sixty-year-old bush vines.
+Cassano firmly believes that the soil must be allowed to regenerate naturally.
+He rarely interferes to promote biodiversity, allowing a variety of vegetation to grow between and alongside the vines.